Tatooine93/Workshop-socket.io/socket-game/README.md

   let players = [];
   ```
+  _If your front is served on the same domain as your server, you can simply use: const socket = io();_

 - We need a loot to render (draw) each Players container in the array "Players"